run-ai/docs/docs/admin/admin-ui-setup/dashboard-analysis.md

 The following analysis can apply to both GPU and CPU dashboards.

+### Total and Ready GPU or CPU Nodes

+The *Indicators* panel of the *GPU Overview Dashboard* displays the total number of GPU nodes, the number of ready GPU nodes, the total number of GPUs, and the total number of ready GPUs.

+The *Indicators* panel of the *CPU Overview Dashboard* displays the total number of CPU nodes, the number of ready CPU nodes, the total number of CPUs, and the total number of ready CPUs.

+These panes help calculate the number of available (unscheduled) resources in the platform.

+* **Total GPU/CPU Nodes**&mdash;indicates the number of nodes configured to work with the platform.
+* **Ready GPU/CPU Nodes**&mdash;indicates the number of nodes that are available to the scheduler.
+This is calculated by subtracting the number of unscheduled nodes from the total number of nodes.
+* **Total GPUs/CPUs**&mdash;indicates the total number of GPUs or CPUs configured to work with the platform.
+* **Ready GPUs/CPUs**&mdash;indicates the number of GPUs or CPUs that are available to work with the scheduler.
+This is calculated by subtracting the number of unscheduled GPUs or CPUs from the total number of GPUs or CPUs.

+The *Free GPUs* graph displays the number of nodes and GPUs or CPUs configured to work with the platform.

 ### Workloads with idle GPUs or CPUs

 Locate workloads with idle GPUs or CPUs, defined as GPUs/CPUs with 0% utilization for more than 5 minutes.